I swung a kettlebell ten thousand times during the course of a few weeks. It’s awful, I wanted to quit, and here’s why I’d do it again.

-NB!
+*NB!
 Your form will deteriorate when doing this many repetitions.
-Bad form increases the risk of injury and so if yours' not great to begin with, I wouldn't do this program just yet.
-Start practicing the kettlebell swing properly and make sure you can consistently perform it with good form.
+Bad form increases the risk of injury and so if your’s not great yet, I wouldn’t do this program just yet.
+Start practicing the kettlebell swing properly and make sure you can consistently perform it with good form.*

 It’s a very simple program and therein lies its beauty.
 Just keep swinging until you’re done.

 Men are recommended to use a 24 kg (54 lbs) kettlebell and women 16 kg (36 lbs).
 These are only recommendations and you should pick a kettlebell that’s heavy enough for you.
 Dan says:

 This is a stand-alone program.
 If you feel you’re able to do a second workout on the same day, then you are ‘underbelled’ – you’re either not going heavy enough or not training with maximal effort.